rtrppl/orgrr/readme.md

 This will search the org-directory (and all its subdirectories) for a note.
 I use [Helm](https://github.com/emacs-helm/helm) for completion and this works smooth.
 You can search for a combination of tags and title (or alias).
 A marked region is recognized to narrow search.

 If the note does not exist, then a new one with the same title will be created in the `org-directory`.
 The naming scheme of the new file is similar to org-roam v1.
+In other words, you should use orgrr-find and orgrr-insert to create new notes.

 ### orgrr-insert

 This will search the org-directory (and all its subdirectories) for a note and then insert a link to this note at point.
 You can search for a combination of tags and title (or alias).
 A marked region is recognized to narrow search.

 If the note does not exist, then a new one with the same title will be created in the `org-directory`.
 The naming scheme of the new file is similar to org-roam v1.
 The link to the new note will also be added at point.
+As above mentioned, you should use orgrr-find and orgrr-insert to create new notes.

 ### orgrr-show-backlinks

 This will show all backlinks for the note in the current buffer in a side-window.
 The buffer here is temporary.
 You can navigate this just as a regular org document and, for example, jump between headlines by pressing "n" and "p".
 The link takes you to the line of the snippet in the source document.

+### orgrr-rename

+Orgrr uses file names as unique indentifiers.
+Therefore changing them lightly will break the connection between links - but changing the title of a note (or any other meta-data about a note) will not cause any harm.
+In theory there should be no need to change the name of a file (or its location) after its creation.
+But sometimes there are stupid typos or naming convetions and the need to change filename arises.

+This function allows to change the name of the file/note the current buffer visits and all corresponding links in other notes in the org-directory.
+Use it carefully.

 ## FAQ

 - Isn't this a rediciulous waste of time?
 Why bother?

 Certainly.
 Newer versions of org-roam are far more advanced that this system.
-And if one does not like org-roam for one reason or another, there still is Denote or ZK to try out.
+And if one does not like org-roam for one reason or another, there still are Denote or ZK to try out.

 Personally, the way how org-roam v1 operated really clicked for me.
 I liked the idea that my notes would be a collection of many small text files.
 The mandatory use of org-id in org-roam v2 made it difficult to know where links in the notes would be directing to.
-A potential conversion to Markdown or something else would also be much harder - in short (and might be incorrect about this) the changes between v1 and v2 seemed to make org-roam less future-proof, while offering little additional benefit for me.
+A potential conversion to Markdown or something else would also be much harder - in short (and I might be incorrect about this) the changes between v1 and v2 seemed to make org-roam less future-proof, while offering little additional benefit for my personal use-case.

 - But you could have continued to use org-roam v1!

 True and that is what I did for a long time.
-But everytime I (re-)installed my setup and with every change of Emacs I encountered some obscure issues with my time-frozen setup of org-roam v1.
-In particular I had issues with emacsql and everything database related.
+But every time I (re-)installed my setup, e.g. installing org-roam v1 on a new machine or upgrading Emacs itself, I encountered some obscure issues with my time-frozen setup of org-roam v1.
+In particular in Emacs 29 I had issues with emacsql and everything database related.

 - Is that all?

 No. I also wanted to learn more elisp.
-Executing a small project like this seemed to be a good way of approaching this.
+Executing a small project like this seemed to be a good way to do so.

 - What does orgrr stand for?